 Written Warning

-A warning is a written notification that subsequent code violations will normally result in more severe sanctions.
+A warning is a written notification that subsequent Code violations will normally result in more severe sanctions.

 Conduct Probation

-Conduct probation is a written notification of a specified period of review and observation during which the student must demonstrate the ability to comply with university policies; local, state and federal laws; and any other terms or conditions that have been imposed in writing.
+Conduct probation is a written notification of a specified period of review and observation during which the student must demonstrate the ability to comply with University policies; local, state and federal laws; and any other terms or conditions that have been imposed in writing.
 The specific terms of the probation will be determined on a case-by-case basis.
 Further prohibited conduct may result in additional sanctions to be assigned, including, but not limited to, suspension or expulsion.

 Supervised Conduct Probation

-Supervised conduct probation generally requires meetings with a member of the Division of Student Affairs at regularly established intervals to monitor progress in behavioral, academic, social, vocational and other areas of the student’s life necessary to strive for overall success at NDSU.
+Supervised conduct probation generally requires meetings with a member of Student Affairs or Residence Life at regularly established intervals to monitor progress in behavioral, academic, social, vocational and other areas of the student’s life necessary to strive for overall success at NDSU.
 The supervisor may assign educational tasks and/or projects as deemed necessary and appropriate to assist the student in personal growth.
 Further prohibited conduct may result in additional sanctions to be assigned, including, but not limited to, suspension or expulsion.

 Conduct Suspension